 You can determine whether a course will fulfill a distribution requirement by examining the course description on my.harvard.
 Courses can also be searched by divisional affiliation on my.harvard:

-Beginning in Fall 2019, you must complete the College's Quantitative Reasoning with Data (QRD) requirement.
-This requirement introduces you to mathematical, statistical, and computational methods that will enable you to think critically about data as it is employed in fields of inquiry across the Faculty of Arts and Sciences.
+The College's Quantitative Reasoning with Data (QRD) requirement introduces you to mathematical, statistical, and computational methods that will enable you to think critically about data as it is employed in fields of inquiry across the Faculty of Arts and Sciences.

 You can fulfill this requirement by completing a course approved for QRD.
-Courses approved for QRD can be found through the course search in my.harvard.
+A list of courses approved for QRD can be found on the QRD page on the Office of Undergraduate Education website.
+Current QRD course offerings can be found through the course search in my.harvard.